 Sometimes the relationship between people becomes so broken that they are unable to reconcile on anything.
 Whether it’s because of disputes over high-value property or simply because the divorcing parties find compromise impossible, it can become necessary to get a courtroom and a judge involved.

 There seems to be a common misconception going around when people want to go to court on their divorce: that is, that a judge will be fair to you and that she or he will listen to your grievances.
 Right off the bat, it’s necessary to clarify that judges handle a lot of cases and do not have time to get to know both parties.
-However, with the court’s calendar, that might not always be the case, or bring you the outcome you’d like.
+With the court’s calendar, it’s likely a judge will not be able to listen to both parties, or bring you the outcome you’d like.

 I would say, if mediation is at hand and both parties are willing enough to go through the process, settling might be beneficial for both spouses.
 Here’s why: